twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-10-well-spoken-words%zh.rst

 He distinguished four poorly spoken words and four well-spoken words.

-| (1) Unwholesome or poorly spoken words and wholesome or well-spoken words
-| (2) Unworthy or unjust words and worthy or just words.
+(1) Unwholesome or poorly spoken words and wholesome or well-spoken words (2) Unworthy or unjust words and worthy or just words.
-| (3) Unpleasant or unendurable words and pleasant or enduring words
-| (4) False words and true words.
+(3) Unpleasant or unendurable words and pleasant or enduring words (4) False words and true words.
-|

 Then Ven.
 Vangīsa (the arahant poet) praised the Buddha with the attractive verses: Speak only not cause us pain and not hurt each other.
 These are truly well-spoken words.
 Use pleasant speech which makes people glad, and not resorting to evil speech.
 These are pleasant speech.
 The speech, the Awaken one (i.e., the Buddha) speaks is leading to Nibbāna, putting an end to dukkha.
 This is the only surpassed or worthiest speech.
 Therefore, we should take care of the wholesome and friendly qualities constantly watch the movements of our minds and speeches.

 In the Discourse to Prince Abhaya (Abhaya-rāja-kumāra Sutta, Majjhima Nikāya, MN.58 Abhayarājakumārasuttaṃ) the Buddha divided the speeches into six types.
 In the discourse, the Buddha gave the factors that went into deciding what was and was not worth saying.
 The main factors were three: a statement was untrue or true; unbeneficial or beneficial, and not pleasing or pleasing to others.
 The Buddha only spoke what was true and beneficial.
 He would look for the time to speak these things whether or not it was pleasing to others.

-| With the main three factors, speeches can be divided into six types:
+With the main three factors, speeches can be divided into six types:

-| (1) Untrue, unbeneficial and not pleasing
+(1) Untrue, unbeneficial and not pleasing
-| (2) True, unbeneficial and not pleasing
+(2) True, unbeneficial and not pleasing
-| (3) True, beneficial and not pleasing
+(3) True, beneficial and not pleasing
-| (4) Untrue, unbeneficial and pleasing
+(4) Untrue, unbeneficial and pleasing
-| (5) True, unbeneficial and pleasing
+(5) True, unbeneficial and pleasing
-| (6) True, beneficial and pleasing
+(6) True, beneficial and pleasing
-|

 The Buddha spoke only what was true and beneficial.
 It might be pleased or not pleasing to others.
 But he would look for the appropriate time to speak them.
 So the Buddha spoke only (3) and (6) types of speech.
 One of the attributes of the Buddha is sugato – the well-spoken person (sugato also has other meanings).
 The first quality of the Dhamma is svākkhāta – well expounded, that is good in the beginning, in the middle and the end.

 Therefore, the Buddha was the well-spoken person.
 His speeches were educating and training to become a worthy person.
 The speech the Buddha spoke for attaining Nibbāna that made an end to sufferings (dukkha).
-Therefore, it was unsurpassed.
+So, it was unsurpassed.
 The Buddha himself encouraged people for it.
 Therefore, among the speeches, the speech on the Four Noble Truths is the most blessing and the best protection.

 Last I want to quote a sutta and the topics of conversation in the Aṅguttara Nikāya.
 It is very important because we converse with people nearly all times.
 With conversations, human beings create a lot of wholesome and unwholesome kammas in all walks of life from the family level to government level.
 Therefore, we should take it very seriously.
 In the sutta, the Buddha reminded it to the monks.
 But it also relates to lay-people.
 If everyone follows the instruction will bring happiness and peace in life and not pollute the mind, which is the source.

 Topics of Conversation (Aṅguttara Nikāya)